 Modifying some parts is necessary to make sure that the pool and the area around it are inclusive and secure for everyone.
 No matter what type of accessibility equipment or construction you prefer, you want to make sure that it is working, effective, and up to standards.
 Here’s what you need to know.

 Do Residential Pools Need to be Accessible?

 While not every swimming pool is required to have handicap accessibility, such as backyard pools, the same thing cannot be said for pools that are located at hotels and other public areas.
-However, there could be a way that you may be able to benefit from making your own pool handicap accessible.
+However, there could be a way that you may be able to benefit from making your own swimming pool accessible for the handicapped.
 For instance, a family member who is elderly or requires the use of a wheelchair due to mobility issues will definitely welcome easy access to a pool.

 Regardless of the type of accessibility you decide to use for your pool, it’s important to remember that each one is held to different standards that have been established by the ADAAG, or the Americans with Disabilities Act Accessible Guidelines.
 Because of this, you should always ensure that the specific method that you choose fully complies with these.

 What is the Standard for Pool Handicap Accessibility?

 If you are not sure how to proceed, you will be glad to know that The Americans with Disabilities Act (ADA) provides information on how to make pools handicap accessible.

 According to the Americans with Disabilities Act Accessibility Guidelines, pools should have safe and easy exit and entryways, transfer systems, and other similar equipment.

 The standards for pools that are expected to be used by individuals with handicaps include creating an exit and entry way that makes it safe and easy for them to get on and off the pool.
 The solutions can range from installing an elevator or creating a sloped entrance.